Oligodon ancorus

-Oligodon ancorus, commonly known as the northern short-headed snake, is a species of colubrid snake found on the islands of Luzon and Mindoro in the Philippines, and the island of Sumatra in Indonesia.
+Oligodon ancorus, commonly known as the northern short-headed snake, is a species of colubrid snake found on the islands of Luzon and Mindoro in the Philippines, as well as the island of Sumatra in Indonesia.
 However, whether the populations from Sumatra, described as Oligodon rhombifer, belong to this species has been contested.

 Taxonomy

 The taxonomic status of Oligodon ancorus has been a matter of dispute.
 It was declared to be the same species as Oligodon rhombifer in 2008, but was revised to a different species in 2013, when a study found that O. rhombifer existed in Sumatra, where O. ancorus was not found.

 Phylogeny

 Oligodon ancorus is a member of the genus Oligodon, a genus common throughout central and tropical Asia.
 The genus belongs to the snake family Colubridae, the largest snake family, with member species being found on every continent except Antarctica.

 Habitat and ecology

 Oligodon ancorus is a lowland species, found between sea level and 600 meters above sea level.
 It is terrestrial, being found in coastal forests and mid-montane tropical forests.
 It has also been found in secondary growth.